 One of the most fun ways to hike Goblin Valley is by going off-trail and exploring the hoodoos up close.
 Visitors are allowed to hike around freely, but extreme caution is requested to preserve the hoodoo structures that have been formed for millions of years.
 Damaging the “goblins” of Goblin Valley is a crime.
 But feel free to get as close as you want!

 For the more adventurous visitors, Goblin Valley offers some great canyoneering too.
 On the east side of the park is a cave-like slot canyon called Goblin’s Lair, which extends 70 feet through a sandstone cavern.
 Those with canyoneering experience can rappel into the deep crevice and then hike back out the east side.

 A $2 permit is required for each person rappelling into Goblin’s Lair.
-The permit can be printed HERE
+Print the permit

-, and should be filled out and shown to a park ranger upon entering Goblin Valley State Park.
+and fill it out befor showing it to a park ranger when entering Goblin Valley State Park.
 Groups of up to 8 people are permitted to enter together.

 Guided rappelling and other Capitol Reef Country tours can be booked through Get In The Wild

 The Wild Horse Mesa Mountain Bike Trail system is a variety of looping trails that take mountain bikers to various scenic views within the park.
 The Wild Horse trails are exciting and a great way to see lesser-known parts of Goblin Valley.

 View a map of the Wild Horse Mountain Bike Trail system